TurDan/Library/README.md

+# Library
-# Library- small web application that allows you to add/edit and remove favourite books.
+Small web application that allows you to add/edit and remove favourite books.

 To do list: it will be possible to create account and log in in the future